crispymtn/crispyfi/README.md

 * `vol [up|down|0..10]` Turns the volume either up/down one notch or directly to a step between 0 (mute) and 10 (full blast).
 Also goes to eleven.
 * `list [command] [options]` - See playlists section below.
 * `status` - Shows the currently playing song, playlist and whether you're shuffling or not.
-* `help` - Shows a list of commands with a short explaantion.
+* `help` - Shows a list of commands with a short explanation.

 If you're using Slack integrations, simply create an outgoing webhook to `http://your-crispyfi-url/handle` that listens to the appropriate trigger words.
 See below for an example screenshot of our setup.
 To disable certain funtions, just remove the trigger word.